Home » Treeworld » Cordia Sebestena

 This post is also available in: Español (Spanish)

 This Cordia Sebestena (Orange Geiger) is another color variation of the geiger’s.
 It is an evergreen/deciduous tropical tree.
-For the Geiger trees leaf drop may occur during periods of cold weather.
+For the geiger trees, leaf drop may occur during periods of cold weather.

-Cordia Sebestena (Orange Geiger) propagates from seeds or cuttings; and the tree grows best on alkaline soils, can easily be transplanted and responds well to pruning.
+Cordia Sebestena tree propagates from seeds or cuttings.
+The tree grows best on alkaline soils and can easily be transplanted and responds well to pruning practices.
 The geiger beetle is a particular pest to this species, and can cause leaf loss; spraying can control the pest.
-Orange geiger is an attractive tree for streetscapes, along the seaside because its high salt tolerance and as it is pretty as a colorful it is an ideal specimen plant in gardens or the ground or containers.

 Additional information